 Wisconsin DHS COVID-19 Screening Tool

-Are there confirmed cases of COVID-19 in Washburn County?
+How many confirmed cases of COVID-19 are in Washburn County?

-- As of 1:00 p.m. on Sunday, August 2, 2020 there have been thirty-five (35) positive test results for COVID-19 in Washburn County.
+- As of 2:00 p.m. on Friday, October 23, 2020 there have been 223* laboratory confirmed cases of COVID-19 in Washburn County.
 We are not releasing information on specific locations in order to protect patient privacy under HIPAA.
 Any information that could lead to the identification of an individual will not be released.
 Individuals who had close contact with any confirmed cases will be contacted by the Health Department.

-- For current cases and tests in Wisconsin by county, visit the DHS outbreak page.
+- For current cases and tests in Wisconsin by county, visit the DHS COVID-19 County Data page.

-- Information about testing can be found on the DHS Wisconsin Data page.
-We will provide a daily breakdown of total cases, active cases, negative test results, and number of individuals currently being monitored (due to pending test results, contact with confirmed cases, travel from high-incidence areas, or symptomatic without test results but are suspect for COVID-19) on our Facebook page.
+- Find our daily breakdown of total cases, active cases, negative test results, and number of individuals currently being monitored (due to pending test results, contact with confirmed cases, travel from high-incidence areas, or symptomatic without test results but are suspect for COVID-19) on our Facebook page.

 What do I need to do if I have been tested for COVID-19 and am waiting for the results?